Sou6161/cineout/README.md

 npm test - Launches the test runner in interactive watch mode npm run build - Builds the app for production

-🎯 Project Structure
-Copycineout/
-├── src/
-│   ├── components/
-│   ├── pages/
-│   ├── redux/
-│   ├── utils/
-│   └── App.js
-├── public/
-└── package.json
-🤝 Contributing
-Contributions are welcome!
-Feel free to submit a Pull Request.

-Fork the project
-Create your feature branch (git checkout -b feature/AmazingFeature) Commit your changes (git commit -m 'Add some AmazingFeature') Push to the branch (git push origin feature/AmazingFeature) Open a Pull Request

-📝 License
-This project is open source and available under the MIT License.
 👏 Acknowledgments

 Create React App for the initial project setup